enfogroup/sniffles-cdk/README.md

 ## Getting started

 Sniffles requires no configuration to get started, it is however recommend that inclusion and exclusion patterns for log groups and log filtering are modified to fulfil your needs.
+Due to Sniffles using AWS KMS keys for some of its resources you have to specify account and region when defining your stack, you can read about it [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).

 ### How it works